samtron1412/docs/soc/edu/learning.md

         * Try to derive the concept by yourself
     + Simplify your language even further, as much as you can

+## Getting help from others

+- What is it that I don't understand?
+    + Can I define and describe it?
+    + I understand this and that but not the next step.
+    + Pinpoint what you don't understand

 ## Sleeping

 - Short periods of learning + sleep in between